alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 User input is appended to the circular input buffer at the memory location pointed to by `IP` (input pointer).
-`IP` will advance as each space-deliminated word is parsed until `IP` points to double space.
+`IP` will advance as each space-delimited word is parsed until `IP` points to double space.

 ```